WiseGuru/ccna-definitions/src/site/notes/CCNA/10 - Guides and Management/WiseGuru's CCNA Definitions.md

 {"dg-publish":true,"permalink":"/ccna/10-guides-and-management/wise-guru-s-ccna-definitions/","tags":["gardenEntry"]}
 ---

-##### Cyber Monday Sale
-For an unlimited time, everything on this site is *Free*!
-Just take a deep breath, smile, and keep studying.
-You've got this :)

 >I've just added a [[CCNA/20 - Definitions/25 - Mnemonics and Summaries/Subnetting Walk-through\|Subnetting Walk-through]]; if you're uncomfortable with **Subnetting**, give it a look!
 I'd love to hear any feedback.